 - § 8845(b)(2)(A) should include "in a designated program" but not "in the least restrictive environment consistent with the person's need for custody, care, and habilitation."
-DAIL does not oppose, however, a requirement that the court find that the placement in a forensic facility is the least restrictive environment for the individual when the Commissioner is seeking such a placement. - § 8845(b)(2)(C): To avoid disparate treatment and ensure consistency with existing processes applicable to individuals committed to the custody of the Commissioner of Mental Health (see 18 V.S.A. chapter 181), DAIL recommends that an initial order placing an individual with an intellectual disability in the forensic facility be for a period of 90 days from the hearing.
-If, prior to the expiration of this order, the Commissioner believes and asserts that continued placement in the forensic facility is required, and the Family Division agrees, the court shall order continued placement in the facility for up to one (1) year. - Recognizing its ongoing obligation to ensure the individual is placed in the least restrictive environment, DAIL supports language requiring the Department to review and report to the court every 90 days after the date of the order for continued placement in the forensic facility.
-A person may initiate quarterly judicial reviews beginning 90 days from the date of the order for continued placement. - Seeks an additional process, beyond the annual judicial review process described in § 8845(b)(2)(C), by which an individual, who was committed to the custody of the DAIL Commissioner by the Criminal Division and placed in a community-based designated program, may be considered for placement in the forensic facility at a later date by the Family Division.
+DAIL does not oppose, however, a requirement that the court find that the placement in a forensic facility is the least restrictive environment for the individual when the Commissioner is seeking such a placement. - DAIL supports language providing for more frequent judicial reviews of placements in the forensic facility to ensure the facility continues to be the individual's least restrictive environment. - Seeks an additional process, beyond the annual judicial review process described in § 8845(b)(2)(C), by which an individual, who was committed to the custody of the DAIL Commissioner by the Criminal Division and placed in a community-based designated program, may be considered for placement in the forensic facility at a later date by the Family Division.